wragge/trove-data-guide/what-is-trove/works-and-versions.md

 Perhaps this is an extreme example, but grouping errors are common.
 In the *Hamlet* example I used above, the work record was titled 'Hamlet / William Shakespeare ; [edited and with introduction by G.B.
 Harrison]'.
 But the grouped versions include introductions and commentaries by a range of different scholars, not just G.B.
 Harrison.
 Perhaps the algorithm is working as expected – they're all copies of *Hamlet* after all.
 But if you were searching for a copy of *Hamlet* with notes by Mike Gould, would you think to click on the G.B.
 Harrison result?

-Search operates across all the versions in a work, so any variations in titles and authors will be indexed as expected.
-They're all in there somewhere.
-But search results deliver *work-level* records, the details of which might not reflect the version that matched your query.
+Search operates across all the versions in a work, so any variations in titles and authors will be indexed as expected. *They're all in there somewhere.* But search results deliver *work-level* records, the details of which might not reflect the version that matched your query.
 At best this might cause some momentary confusion before you click through to the work page, at worst you might simply ignore the result as some sort of error.
 Grouping by work simplifies the search experience in Trove by reducing the number of similar results.
 But this grouping can obscure important differences between versions, making it harder to interpret the results returned.

 Grouping also has an impact on other navigation components, blurring the boundaries of [Trove's categories](/what-is-trove/categories-and-zones.md) and facets.
 For example, books can turn up in the *Music, Audio, & Video* category because they've been grouped with an audio recording.
 This can improve discoverability across categories, but it can also be confusing when your music search returns a list of books.
 The [usefulness of facets](/understanding-search/facets.md) can be compromised by large, diverse groupings.
 For example, if you use the `decade` and `year` facets to try to find a publication from a particular date, your results will include any work grouping whose date range encompasses your period of interest.
-Similarly it can be difficult to refine your search to include only online resources when they're grouped with versions that aren't accessible.

 User testing on early versions of Trove showed that the 'core conceptual model of FRBR' was 'largely not understood'.{cite:p}`holleyResourceSharingAustralia2011` Over the years there have been changes to the grouping algorithm, and to the way versions are presented in the web interface, but it's still a challenge for users to understand what's going on.
 Perhaps this is an inevitable result of trying to bolt a FRBR-ish system on top of an aggregated collection – it's hard to make effective and consistent rules when merging metadata from multiple sources.

+## Not the same

 The challenges are magnified when working with resources that don't come from standard library systems.
 For example, Trove indexes speeches and interviews by Australian Prime Ministers from the [PM Transcripts](https://pmtranscripts.pmc.gov.au/) site.
 As a result, you can find transcripts of 106 different press conferences by John Howard grouped as a single work!